US Supreme Court Weighs Ban On Homeless People Sleeping Outside

 “This court should reverse and end the Ninth Circuit's failed experiment,” Evangelis told the justices, referring to the appellate court which in 2022 blocked the city's regulations.

-Evangelis said the 2022 ruling had "fueled the spread of encampments while harming those it purports to protect."
+Evangelis said the 2022 ruling had“fuelled the spread of encampments while harming those it purports to protect”.

 Grants Pass, population 40,000, does not have a municipal homeless shelter and instead relies on private charities.